Idea Pins are one of Pinterest’s newest pin formats that allows users to publish up to 20 pages of content.

 This means that Pinterest Creators can now make money on Pinterest through affiliate commissions!

 Pinterest introduced this feature a while back to help pinners find products and to help Pinterest Creators make some money.

 If you want to learn how to use affiliate links with Idea Pins, my in-depth tutorial on how to add affiliate links to Idea Pins will help you!

-I’ve seen people try to “cheat the system” and add their URL into the notes and details section of Idea Pins.
+I’ve seen people add a URL into the notes and details section of Idea Pins.